2026 Awards Nomination Guide

 • Full Name: This is either the name of the person nominated for an Individual Award or the main contact for an Open Asset or Open Practices Award.

-• Nominee Greeting Name: How should we greet this nominee to personalize an email message to them?
+• Nominee Greeting Name: How should we address this nominee to personalize an email message?
 “Dear __________, we are excited to inform you that….”
-This is typically but not always a first name or given name, or a nickname they most typically use.
+This is typically, but not always, a first name, a given name, or a nickname they most commonly use.

 • Email Address of Individual Nominee or Main Contact: This is for notification purposes only.